It doesn’t matter if you’re buying a new or used car, it’s important to understand the financial impact.

 Tip: NerdWallet has a handy table that shows minimum car insurance requirements by state.

-There are many ways to save on the cost of car insurance, such as lowering your coverage, increasing your deductible and taking advantage of discounts (such as good driver and multi-policy).
+There are many ways to save on the cost of car insurance, such as lowering your coverage, increasing your deductible, and taking advantage of discounts (such as good driver and multi-policy).
+Don’t hesitate to have a conversation with your insurance provider to make sure you get the most out of their product.

 One of the biggest drawbacks of buying a car is depreciation.
 Even if you take great care of your car, it’s going to lose value over time.